kudawdev/nifi-monitoring-splunk/docs/en/configuration.md

 ### Data Input Nifi Configuration - Splunk

+*This configuration should be applied when NIFI instances has at least basic authentication method*

 In the splunk where the Nifi Monitoring application is installed, access the Home of the APP.

 ![image](/assets/images/splunk/nifi_home.png)